Cxbx-Reloaded/Cxbx-Reloaded/README.md

 The screenshot gallery is regularly updated

 ## Support
-You can support this project on [Patreon](https://www.patreon.com/LukeUsher).
+You can support Luke Usher (initiator of Cxbx-Reloaded) on [Patreon](https://www.patreon.com/LukeUsher).

 ## Special Thanks
 All contributers to the original Cxbx and Dxbx projects, without which Cxbx-Reloaded would not exist at all